Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.
+- The Brewers' 3.97 team ERA ranks ninth among all MLB pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (177 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (178 total, 1.3 per game).

-- The right-hander's most recent appearance was on Wednesday against the Chicago Cubs, when he tossed six innings, surrendering two earned runs while allowing two hits.
+- The righty's last appearance came on Saturday against the Philadelphia Phillies, when he threw six innings, surrendering one earned run while giving up two hits.

-- The 30-year-old has amassed an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
-Opponents have a .167 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.